wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-launch-and-monitor/includes/3-announce-viva-connections-to-your-organization.md

 administration team, are used to getting information from Teams channels and Yammer communities.
-Other roles like the custodial staff and café operators get the most important announcements in team meetings or in the form of a poster in the breakroom.
-The adoption committee has decided that they will announce the launch of Viva Connections through multiple channels to make sure every group has an opportunity to improve their workflow using this new tool.
+Other roles like the custodial staff and café operators get the most important announcements in team meetings or in the form of a poster in the break room.
+The adoption committee has decided that they'll announce the launch of Viva Connections through multiple channels to make sure every group has an opportunity to improve their workflow using this new tool.